aaronchenwei/awesome-CLI-vibe-coding-tool/README.md

 ---

 - [@anthropic-ai/claude-code](https://github.com/anthropics/claude-code) - **Claude Code** is Anthropic’s AI-powered command-line tool that acts as an autonomous coding assistant, capable of understanding and modifying entire codebases through natural language commands.
+- [Cursor CLI](https://cursor.com/cli) - Cursor CLI lets you interact with AI agents directly from your terminal to write, review, and modify code.
+Whether you prefer an interactive terminal interface or print automation for scripts and CI pipelines, the CLI provides powerful coding assistance right where you work.
 - [@github/copilot](https://github.com/github/copilot-cli) - **GitHub Copilot CLI** is a terminal-based AI coding assistant that lets you interact with, edit, and generate code across your repositories using natural language commands.
 - [@google/gemini-cli](https://github.com/google-gemini/gemini-cli) - **Gemini CLI** is Google’s AI-powered command-line tool that assists developers by generating, modifying, and refactoring code across projects through natural language instructions.
 - [@iflow-ai/iflow-cli](https://github.com/iflow-ai/iflow-cli) - **iFlow CLI** is a terminal-based AI assistant that automates coding tasks, workflow management, and code analysis using natural language commands and multiple integrated AI models.